Where I live

 What I do for fun

 I am the sysop of Slumberland BBS, up since March 7, 1991 and accessible via telnet.
 I have played/sung in a few bands.
-I enjoy skating , net.surfing, playing with my Macs (currently a 17" flat panel iMac G4 and a 12" iBook), travel, painting, music, and reading.
+I enjoy skating , net.surfing, playing with my Macs (currently a 21" iMac and a 13" MacBook), travel, painting, music, and reading.
 I used to spend a hell of a lot of time in the newsgroup alt.society.generation-x, but I don't do this so much anymore.
 I do drop in occasionally to relive old times.
 I maintain many mailing lists about a variety of topics, including music and sleep disorders.
 I enjoy genealogy, and have spent a lot of time working on my family tree (Dunlap, Simpson, Fulton, Fox, Bell, Drew, Fourtner, Turner, Price, Wallbridge and other surnames included).
 I also enjoy costuming (but my costuming page is out of date now).

 My 15 minutes of fame